 One of the main threats to mediation is that it is slowly becoming legalised.
 Mediators from formal mediation sectors, which are close to law, such as civil & commercial mediation and family mediation (divorce & separation), have moved their mediation models into informal mediation contexts e.g.: workplace and community.
 The context and operating model for commercial/family mediation is where the relationship is ending.
 The feedback we have is that this approach leads to outcomes where people exit the business and the negotiation is around costs.
 This is an alarming mis-selling of workplace mediation.
 Workplace mediation is about supporting, sustaining and strengthening on-going relationships.

 In short, formal or legal mediators offer what is called dispute resolution or dispute settlement.
 These approaches are not designed to address or resolve relationship conflict.
 They are outcome driven processes focused on concrete, practical or financial matters.
 These are compromise models and do not fit with social justice issues.
+Applying commercial settlement models to matters of identity and difference in a relationship context risks victimisation, abuse and harm.
 What is needed are conflict resolution processes which are focused on relationship and human elements, generating value for all involved.

 Is Mediation Suitable for Diversity, Prejudice and Discrimination

 Mediation is a process for getting interests and needs met through dialogue.
 Individuals should not be negotiating their rights through an informal justice process such as mediation.
 Any negotiation on rights based issues should be supported with advice and guidance or direction to seek legal advice prior to finally committing to any agreement.
 Advice and support on your rights is essential prior to considering mediation on issues of prejudice and discrimination.
 The informality of mediation can be used to suppress or cover up difficult or sensitive issues.
 Mediation can often give a much greater sense of satisfaction, learning and justice than the narrow focus of disciplinary and grievance.